202306-NEA-DZ-FEW/student-store-team-2/README.md

 ## Support and Donations

-If you appreciate the service and want to support LaCité, consider visiting our [Donate Page](#) (leading to a mock checkout page) and choose from three donation options: $5, $10, and $25.
+If you appreciate the service and want to support MadauraStore, consider visiting our [Donate Page](#) (leading to a mock checkout page) and choose from three donation options: $5, $10, and $25.
 Your support is crucial as the website runs purely on donations.

 **Note: This website is a template and is not live yet.
 It is connected to Firebase and Supabase for authentication, real-time database, and database storage.
 Cloudinary is used for image storage, and React Leaflet is integrated for geolocation maps.**